 - Preheat oven.
 Letting batter sit while you preheat oven eliminates any gritty texture.

-WHAT GLUTEN FREE FLOUR SHOULD I USE?
+WHAT GLUTEN FREE FLOUR SHOULD I USE FOR GLUTEN FREE ZUCCHINI BREAD?

 While I love gfJules for many other recipes, it is a little too starchy for this particular recipe.
+All of the other blends worked well but Cup4Cup and King Arthur are my favorites.

 FREQUENTLY ASKED QUESTIONS